Egg, Sperm or embryo freezing may be required as part of a fertility treatment cycle or for fertility preservation purposes.

 In order to obtain eggs for freezing a full IVF cycle must be undertaken.

-After your egg recovery only the mature eggs, are prepared before being placed in storage tanks.
+After your egg recovery only the mature eggs are prepared before being frozen and placed in storage tanks.
 Not all eggs collected at the egg recovery may be suitable for freezing as they may not be mature enough and will not survive the processes.
-Eggs are the largest cells in the human body and are more difficult to freeze and thaw without damaging them.
+Eggs are the largest cells in the human body which make freezing and thawing quite difficult.
+Approximately 70% of the eggs will survive thawing.

 The success rates have improved in recent years as a result of using a technique called Vitrification.
 Previously ice crystals formed during the freezing process however the Vitrification technique prevents ice formation as the egg is dehydrated to get rid of as much water as possible then plunged into liquid nitrogen.

-When the eggs are to be used they are removed from the storage tanks, thawed and then ICSI can be undertaken on the surviving eggs.
+When the eggs are to be used in a treatment cycle they will be removed from the storage tanks, thawed and then ICSI will be undertaken on the surviving eggs.

 It is important not to have sex or masturbate for at least 3 days but no longer than 7 days before producing a sample for freezing.
 If you live near the hospital you can produce the sample at home, as long as it can be delivered to the laboratory within 1 hour, otherwise we have designated rooms available for men to use to produce samples.

-The sample will be analysed in a similar manner to the routine semen analysis then mixed with a solution to protect the sperm through the processes of freezing and thawing before being divided in small amounts (straws) for freezing.
-The number of straws in storage will depend on the volume of the sample.
+The sample will be analysed in a similar manner to the routine semen analysis then mixed with a solution to protect the sperm through the process of freezing before being divided in small amounts into straws for freezing.
+The number of straws stored will depend on the volume of the sample.

 The survival of sperm after freezing is highly variable and more than one sample may be required.
-Freezing and thawing reduces the fertility of a semen sample and, in a very few cases, freezing may not be successful.
+Freezing and thawing can reduce the quality of a semen sample and, in a very few cases, freezing may not be successful.

-Should you wish to freeze any surplus, good quality embryos following your IVF/ICSI treatment you will have an opportunity to do so.
+Should you wish to freeze good quality embryos following your IVF/ICSI cycle you will have an opportunity to do so usually when the embryos are at blastocyst stage.

 Frozen Embryo Replacement

-The replacement of any frozen embryos can be undertaken at any time and we would meet with you to discuss the best process for you and how many embryos we would thaw to put back.
-If you have embryos stored that are at blastocyst stage (day 5) we would suggest we thaw the number we have agreed to transfer on the day of the transfer.
+The replacement of frozen embryos can be undertaken at any time and we will discuss all options with you and organise a treatment cycle whenever you wish.
+If you have embryos stored that are at blastocyst stage (day 5) we would suggest to replace a single embryo.
+In some cases we need to thaw more than one embryo, depending on the quality of each embryo.